-- 1. Hats, head coverings, sunglasses, curlers, or slippers are prohibited.
+- 1. Hats with bills or brims, hoods, bandanas, and face coverings (with the exception of medical masks) are not to be worn in the school building.
+An approved head covering must allow eyes and ears to be visible at all times.
 Students with a bona fide religious objection may apply for an exemption. - 2.
 Clothing and jewelry, which includes depictions or symbols of the following, are prohibited: - a. sex or sexual innuendo - b. lewd, vulgar, indecent, or plainly offensive speech, including profanity - c. violence, destruction of property, or advocating the use of force - d. urging violation of the law or school regulations - e. alcohol, drugs, or tobacco - f. anything which substantially or materially disrupts the school environment